-^{20.} NB-IoT is a standards-based Low Power Wide Area (LPWA) technology developed to enable a wide range of new IoT devices and services.
-NB-IoT significantly improves the power consumption of user devices, s capacity and spectrum efficiency.
+NB-IoT is a standards-based Low Power Wide Area (LPWA) technology developed to enable a wide range of new IoT devices and services.
+NB-IoT significantly improves the pocapacity and spectrum efficiency.
 It is designed to provide connectivity for devices and applications that require low mobility and low amounts of data transfer